anthonyscorrea/cmba-bylaws/docs/02-league-policy.md

 #### Baseballs
 Professional-, college-, or high school-grade baseballs will be allowed for game play.
 Accepted brands and ball types include, but are not limited to, the Rawlings RO series, Wilson A1000 series, and Diamond D-1 series.

 Unless otherwise supplied, the home team must supply two (2) and the visitors one (1) baseball at the start of each game.
 Supplied baseballs should be new, however in rare extenuating circumstances, previously used baseballs may be used if they are in good playable condition and approved by the umpire.
 Additional balls shall be supplied alternately by each team beginning with the visiting team.
-Teams that supply non-approved balls may face displine up to and including forfeit of the game.
+Teams that supply non-approved balls may face discipline up to and including forfeit of the game.

 #### Bats
 All bats must be wood or BBCOR certified.
 Use of an illegal bat shall be subject to the Major League rules that govern this area.